Hall v. Florida

 Hall v.
 Florida, 572 U.S. 701 (2014), was a United States Supreme Court case in which the Court held that a bright-line IQ threshold requirement for determining whether someone has an intellectual disability (formerly mental retardation) is unconstitutional in deciding whether they are eligible for the death penalty.

 The case fleshed out standards first announced by the Court in Atkins v.
 Virginia, which left the determination of what constitutes intellectual disability to the states.
 In Atkins, the Court held that people are intellectually disabled and thus ineligible for the death penalty if these three conditions are met: 1.) "subaverage intellectual functioning," meaning low I.Q. scores; 2.) a lack of fundamental social and practical skills; and 3.) the presence of both conditions before age 18.
 The Atkins court stated I.Q. scores under "approximately 70" typically indicate disability, but the court let the states determine who is mentally disabled and thus cannot be executed.

 Background

+Beginning with Atkins v.
+Virginia (2002) and continuing through decisions involving other death penalty practices and mandatory life imprisonment without parole, the Court's interpretation of the Cruel and Unusual Punishment Clause has moved away from a societal-consensus approach toward one that also examines the rationale underlying the punishment.
+In Roper v.
+Simmons (2005), Kennedy v.
+Louisiana (2008), and Miller v.
+Alabama (2012), the Court considered the characteristics of the offenders and the nature of the offenses in determining whether the challenged punishments were constitutionally permissible.
+Although the Court has continued to consider evidence of societal consensus, particularly legislative enactments, it has also increasingly examined whether principles of retribution and general deterrence justify the punishment in question.